IT'S POLLTATO TIME: vote for your favourite way to consume potatoes

 Tudousi is def gonna be made.
 There’s an “I don’t like turkey” character in my immediate family so I might do a couple ducks or a couple roast chickens with an “old water” brining the night before

-by the clicking of her thumbs, something canine (flamboyant goon tie included), Sunday, 14 December 2025 23:39 (four days ago)
+by the clicking of her thumbs, something canine (flamboyant goon tie included), Sunday, 14 December 2025 23:39 (one month ago)

 The biggest disappointment of my first UK trip was the lack of big chips/wedges.
 I was served thin fries every time.
 In BFC (Belfast Fried Chicken) I saw someone eating them as a side, but when I ordered peri-peri chips a la carte they were skinny.
 Only option on the menu.